olofk/fusesoc/doc/source/ref/capi1.rst

 Component name \|patches \| <<StringList,StringList>> \|
 FuseSoC-specific patches \|simulators \| <<SimulatorList,SimulatorList>>
 \| Supported simulators.
-Valid values are icarus, modelsim, verilator, isim and xsim.
-Each simulator have a dedicated section desribed elsewhere in this document \|==============================
+Valid values are icarus, modelsim, verilator, isim, xcelium and xsim.
+Each simulator have a dedicated section described elsewhere in this document \|==============================

 modelsim ~~~~~~~~